Currency: New Taiwan Dollar

 approximately 200 chemicals.

-"Imports of fruit and vegetables are subject to inspection for pesticides
+vegetables are subject to inspections for compliance with

-the retrieval of samples and a document review.
-Noncompliance
+for sale after the retrieval of samples and a document review.

-with Taiwan’s pesticide standards results in the recall of the
+Noncompliance with Taiwan’s pesticide standards results in the

 subject to testing.
 Release of these shipments is not permitted